By Marcus Fernandez

 Teenagers in Tampa Bay have the opportunity to actively participate in beach and outdoor activities.
 However, it is important for teenagers to take proactive measures in order to lessen potential risks associated with weather and other factors.
 Some of these precautions include:

-• Check the weather forecast before a day outdoors: It may be bright and sunny right now, but you also want to know what is forecasted for later if you plan to be outdoors for several hours.
+- Check the Weather Forecast: It may be bright and sunny right now, but you also want to know what is forecasted for later if you plan to be outdoors for several hours.
 Check the forecast and plan activities accordingly.
-In the event of a forecast predicting thunderstorms, it might be wise to choose safer activities over boating.
+In the event of a forecast predicting thunderstorms, it might be wise to choose safer activities over those that involve exposure to open water, such as boating.
+Thunderstorms can bring sudden changes in wind, lightning strikes, and heavy rainfall, posing significant risks to anyone caught outdoors.
+By staying informed and flexible with your plans, you can make informed decisions to protect yourself and others from potential hazards.

-• Be aware of heat-related illnesses: Cramps, heat exhaustion, and heat stroke can turn outdoor activities into serious health issues.
+- Be Aware of Heat-Related Illnesses: Muscle cramps, heat exhaustion, and heat stroke can turn outdoor activities into serious health issues.
 You may suffer from a heat-related illness if you develop muscle cramps, nausea, vomiting, or rapid heart rate.
-Move immediately to a cool place and drink sports drinks to replenish salt and other nutrients.
-Severe heat illness may require emergency medical treatment.
+If you have symptoms of heat exhaustion, move to a cool place to rest and lower your body temperature.
+Cool (but not ice-cold) sports drinks can help reduce your body temperature and replace lost nutrients.
+If symptoms persist, seek emergency medical treatment.

-• Use caution when swimming: Florida ranks third out of all states for teen deaths by unintentional drowning.
+- Swimming Safety: Florida ranks third out of all states for teen deaths by unintentional drowning.
 Swim in areas with lifeguard supervision, but it’s still advisable to swim with a buddy, even if where you swim is a backyard swimming pool.
 Avoid diving unless you know the water is deep enough and submerged rocks and other hazards do not lurk below the surface.
+Know your swimming ability, and do not exceed it.
+For example, ocean currents and swift-flowing rivers can be physically challenging even for experienced swimmers and deadly for inexperienced swimmers.

 When engaging in outdoor activities, it’s crucial to be mindful of constant dangers like dehydration and heat-related illness.
 Be proactive in maintaining proper hydration throughout the day, regardless of your level of activity.
 Also, don’t forget to regularly take breaks from the sun and heat.